·

 Claude Code emits hook events at well-defined moments.
 Two of them cover all three triggers we care about:

 - **`SessionEnd`** fires when the session ends.
-That covers both **`/clear`** (with `reason=clear`) and a normal window/terminal close (`reason=other` or `reason=prompt_input_exit`).
+The matcher filters on the end *reason*, so one entry covers **`/clear`** (`reason=clear`), an explicit logout (`reason=logout`), `Ctrl-D` at the prompt (`reason=prompt_input_exit`), and a normal window/terminal close (`reason=other`).

 - **`PreCompact`** fires immediately before a context compaction — i.e. when you type **`/compact`**, or when Claude Code auto-compacts as the context window fills.

 Two hook entries in `~/.claude/settings.json`, one script behind both.
-Same script handles every case — the only branch is the title math, and `date +%Y-%m-%d` doesn't care which event called it.
+Same script handles every case — the title is just `date +%Y-%m-%d` plus `date +%H-%M-%S`, which doesn't care which event called it.

 2. The hook script